Giskard-AI/ml-internship-tests/README.md

 # Technical exercises - Machine Learning internships @ Giskard

 Hi!
 As part of our recruitment process, we’d like you to complete the following technical test in 10 days.
-Once you finish the exercise, you can send your notebook or share your code repository by email (matteo@giskard.ai).
-If you want to share a private GitHub repository, make sure you give read access to [`mattbit`](https://github.com/mattbit).

-If you have problems running the notebook, get in touch with Matteo at matteo@giskard.ai.

-We hope this assignment will also offer a chance to learn something new.
-Good luck!

 ## Overview

 We have two available ML internship tracks:
-1. ML Research internship
+1. **ML Research internship**
-2. ML Advocate Engineer internship
+2. **ML Advocate Engineer internship**

 Based on the track you decided to follow, you will need to complete a different assignment.

+Keep in mind that we strongly value:
+- code quality, clarity & neatness
+- short and straight to the point explanations if needed
+- reasoned processes more than brute-force solutions
+- reasoning more than the outcome

 ## ML Research internship